philosophy

 Mourvèdre shines in the volcanic and granitic soils of this high elevation region, surrounded by Ponderosa Pines and manzanita.
 Whole cluster fermentation and extended maceration showcase its full potential.

-raspberry x thyme x coriander x blood orange
+Smells like: raspberry x thyme x coriander x lavender

-alpine strawberry x rosemary x pomegranate x biltong
+Tastes like: strawberry x sarsaparilla x star anise x biltong

 Technical Info: